harness-community/cd-pipeline-sample/docs/project/ImportPipeline.md

 # Import Pipeline

 So, we are done with creating a project.
-Now lets import a pipeline.
+Now, lets import a pipeline.

 ## Steps to import a  Pipeline
 ***